mbaiforinsticnt-dev/c2-reborn/ICON-CATALOGUE.md

 Build slots already keyed by pack number (firmware PNGs in the build from earlier passes; precise firmware meaning recorded where known — to be enriched as passes touch them):
 `0971 0972 0973(pencil) 0806 0879 0909 0571 0692 0915 0568 0661 0570 0614 0622 0724 0415 1056 1066 0557 0715 0703 0528 0558 0569 0580 0521 0599 0562 0589 0572`

 App-icon pack-number backfill: DONE 25 Sep pass-160 (see the backfill section below).
-11 listIcons slots pixel-exact, 3 app icons visually confirmed as Photoshop carves of pack assets, the rest NAMED (pack yields nothing).
-Theme GIFs (black/dark/light/nokia) still pending.
+11 listIcons slots pixel-exact, 3 app icons visually confirmed as Photoshop carves of pack assets, theme GIFs and the rest NAMED (pack yields nothing).

 ## 2. Verified in pack — candidates awaiting placement or screen evidence